 So far, as part of the process of deploying the GICC, workshops have been organised in Myanmar and Peru.
 In brief, Rashmi Dalvi , current SIOP Continental President for Asia, designated Ramandeep Arora to attend the Myanmar WHO Workshop which took place on May 8th (Yangon) & May 9th (Nay Pyi Taw) 2019 along with Pernilla Pergert (SIOP nursing representative to the Scientific Committee).

 Lilianna Vasquéz, who is Peruvian and SIOP YI board member and Julia Challinor, SIOP Advocacy Officer attended the June 7th WHO Workshop in Peru.
-Further workshops will be held in Uzbekistan, Ghana, and the Philippines in the coming months.
+Further workshops have been held in Uzbekistan, Ghana (led by Lorna Renner, past SIOP Continental President Africa), and the Philippines .

 Michael Sullivan (Continental President Oceania) has been officialy announced as the SIOP representative/ambassador and lead contact on the GCCI.

 The WHO GICC should be considered for children/adolescents with cancer and their families as a landmark event In fact, for the first time, a worldwide framework has been finally created for channelling the wide range of action to promote the survival rate of children/adolescents with cancer and is animated by multiple “subjects” in multiple countries of the world.
 This is a major success, and SIOP has to take a great part of the credit for this success.